jarvijaakko/jarvijaakko.github.io/index.md

 Reading interests

+During my first independent travels I picked up a habit of writing a travel blog to practice my writing.
+Blogs about my [first trip](https://filppumenoa.blogspot.com/) to the Philippines, Singapore and Malaysia and the [second trip](https://maailmankiertue2014.blogspot.com/) to Thailand, Cambodia, Lao and Vietnam express well my development as a writer and an observer.
+I regard these texts as products of the time and cannot fully stand behind them but feel the advantages in self-critique too strong to let them unnoticed.
+The [travel blog](https://wordpress.com/view/jaakkojasarvikuonot.wordpress.com) I feel best depicts my skills and wits is the one I wrote during my trip to Benin and Togo in West-Africa.
+Writing the texts was a peaceful process and I also possessed some more understanding of the world around me.
+This is the one I've also gotten most feedback and have been able to turn it into my advantage.

 ## Languages

 I like languages, always have.
 As everybody in Finland, I studied English and Swedish in school.
 I especially liked studying the grammar and deemed the etymology of words and phrases highly interesting.
 I have also regarded it important to develop a clear identity in both languages through a coherent accent and perfecting the pronunciation.